newking9088/Ad-hoc-Data-Analysis-Automation/README.md

 It contains some detailed data cleaning and preprocessing before doing CapacityTimeUncertainty calculation.

 ### jupyter notebooks/pack_voltage_capacity_per_current_step.ipynb
-It details why we should use different error limits on different regime of applied current while cycling a battery.
+It details why we should use different error limits on different regime of applied current for charge time and capacity uncertainty estimation when cycling a battery.

 ### data
 This dataset includes both raw and cleaned data for battery cycling, intended for demonstration purposes.
 Please note that the data has been dummified and synthesized, and does not represent real-world data.